Today’s Google business reviews and other online reviews are yesterday’s word-of-mouth recommendations.

 Go above and beyond, make that extra call, check in, give goodies during the holidays, give your clients and customers reasons to come back to you.

-Here's a few things you can do in addition to the great service you provide:
+Here are a few things you can do in addition to the great service you provide:

 Send birthday cards